Procurement Glossary

 Core elements of logistics costs

-In purchasing, logistics costs play a decisive role in the overall assessment of supplier evaluation and offers.
-By specifically analyzing and optimizing these costs, companies can achieve considerable savings.
-A deep understanding of logistics costs enables purchasers to adopt better negotiating positions, make supply chains more efficient and thus increase the company's competitiveness.
+In Procurement , logistics costs play a decisive role in the overall assessment of supplier evaluation and offers.
+Through targeted analysis and optimization of these costs, companies can achieve considerable savings.
+A deep understanding of logistics costs enables buyers to adopt better negotiating positions, make supply chains more efficient and thus increase the company's competitiveness.

 Logistics costs: from manual cost control to digital cost management